CCXLV/fluxqueue/docs/how-it-works/worker.md

 ## Python Dispatcher

-The Python dispatcher is a small component that owns a dedicated Python event loop and hides the complexity of driving async Python code from Rust.
+The Python dispatcher is a small component that runs in each `tokio` task, it owns a dedicated Python event loop and hides the complexity of driving async Python code from Rust.
 Internally, it:

 - Runs a background thread that initializes Python and starts a Tokio runtime bound to the Python interpreter.
 - Listens on an internal channel for incoming Python coroutine objects sent by executor loops.